1 Peter 5:1

 (a) Resist him.
-We wage spiritual war by submitting to God (Jas.
+We actively resist the devil by submitting to God (Jas.
 4:7).

 Spiritual warfare for the Christian is less about shouting at the devil and more about believing that Jesus is Lord over whatever situation we face (1 Cor.
 15:57).
 Unbelief says we must engage the enemy and fight for the victory, but faith declares that Jesus has already won.
 Unbelief cowers before the name of the adversary, whether it’s disease, debt, or depression, but faith exalts the Name that is above every name.

 (b) Firm in your faith.
 To be firm in the faith we must stand firm in the grace of God (see entry for 1 Pet.
 5:12).